DINKIN/TMSuino/rationale/README.md

 * Connecting the coils is currently a big opportunity for mistakes.
 I believe it is too easy to confuse outer- and inner wire ends, and have problems with plugging the jumpers deep enough.
 And keeping the jumpers on the wire ends by huge amounts of tape is not optimal.

-* As noted above the analog inputs are just a convenient way to connect the coils to ground.
-If it were possible to connect the coils' ground lines in a ring topology just one ground line needs to go to the arduino.
-Achieving that would considerably reduce the cabling chaos.
+A solution would be to equip each coil with a LED.
+I envision a tiny PCB with two pins, a resistor and a LED which is soldered onto the coil holder by its manufacturer.

-Both issues could be resolved with coils and coil holders sporting non-confusable safety clips and matching cables.
+Due to the LED, the cable order cannot be confused.
+And people could visibly see if their device is plugged in correct order.

-Again if you find a distributor/producer of such parts - make sure to let me know.
+Again if you find a distributor/producer willing and capable to produce such parts - make sure to let me know.

 [Main Page](../README.md)